 The Needle Technique

 Using a very fine needle, the Lip Filler is injected precisely where it needs to be to deliver the exact ‘look’ and shape you’re after.
 Although more likely to cause some bruising, Lip Injections using the Needle Technique actually allow a greater ability to sculpt and change the shape of the lips than does the Cannula Technique.

 The Cannula Technique

-In contrast, the Cannula Technique uses an ultra-fine cannula to inject the lip filler from a tiny entry point at each corner of the mouth, NOT a sharp needle These cannulas are not supplied with the Fillers, they are made in Paris, France and we purchase them separately in order to offer this specialised technique.
+In contrast, the Cannula Technique uses an ultra-fine cannula to inject the lip filler from a tiny entry point at each corner of the mouth, NOT a sharp needle.
+These cannulas are not supplied with the Fillers, they are imported from Paris, France and we purchase them separately in order to offer this specialised technique.

 The unique features of our Cannula Technique are:

 - IT DRAMATICALLY REDUCES THE CHANCES OF BRUISING because the cannula tip is rounded, not sharp like an injecting needle, and therefore is much less likely to tear the tiny blood vessels in the lips and cause bruises.

 - NO PART OF YOUR LIP SURFACE IS PIERCED.
 Instead, the cannula is introduced through a tiny entry point in the skin at each corner of the mouth.
 Both upper and lower lips can be accessed through this same tiny hole.

 - IT DELIVERS FINE ‘THREADS’ OF FILLER, NOT ‘CLUMPS’ OF FILLER LIKE A NEEDLE DOES thereby delivering a smooth result.
 However, it is more suitable for lips that are already well-shaped and simply need extra volume.
 If your lips more need a change of shape, you may be recommended the Needle Technique.